jdemel/jdemel.github.io/content/about.md

 ## Education 🎓

-- 2016 till today
+- 2016 till 2023
-    - PhD student at [University of Bremen](https://uni-bremen.de) in Communications Engineering
+    - PhD degree at [University of Bremen](https://uni-bremen.de) in Communications Engineering

 - 2012 to 2016
     - Master degree in [Electrical Engineering and Information Technology](https://www.etit.kit.edu/english/index.php) at [Karlsruhe Institute of Technology](https://kit.edu), Germany, with a focus on Communications Engineering at the [Communications Engineering Lab (CEL)](https://www.cel.kit.edu/english/index.php)